MikePacey/Lancaster-HEC/docs/parallel.rst

 .. tip::

-  No parallel application scales to large number of cores perfectly, and the scalability varies both between applications and sometimes between different use cases in the same application.
+  No parallel application scales up to larger numbers of cores perfectly, and the scalability varies both between applications and sometimes between different use cases in the same application.
 In fact, many applications will run slower if required to run on too many cores, as the constant